SiJiL82/ecommerce-site/README.md

 # Ecommerce Site - Mini Sew N Sew
-This project is an ecommerce site allowing the purchase of physical goods, configured to be a store front for my sister's business - Mini Sew N Sew.
+This project is an ecommerce site allowing the purchase of physical goods.
+The site has bee configured to be a store front for my sister's real business - Mini Sew N Sew, as her existing site is lacking many features she wanted to implement, and is unusable on mobile devices as the site is not responsive.
+This project aims to fix the existing issues she has, by implementing a fully responsive, fully customisable design that she can use and iterate on in the future to improve her business prescence.

 # Table of Contents
 - [Design](#design)